actionml/docs.actionml.com/pio_by_actionml.md

 # PredictionIO and ActionML

+ActionML is moving development to the next-gen [Harness ML/AI Server](/docs/harness_intro).
+If you are currently using PredictionIO you may be interested in our [Upgrade Guide](/docs/upgrading_from_pio_to_harness).

-ActionML supports and directly commits code to Apache PredictionIO beginning with Apache PredictionIO-0.10.0 and continuing to the pressent release PredictionIO-{{> pioversionnum}}.
-We may have some extra howtos, documents, and certainly templates but check the [Apache site](http://predictionio.incubator.apache.org/) for more information.
+In the past we have supported Apache PredictionIO 0.10.0 to 0.12.1.
+We continue to make our extra howtos, documents, and templates available but check the [Apache site](http://predictionio.incubator.apache.org/) for more information.

-For help installing Apache PredictionIO-{{> pioversionnum}} please follow [these instructions](/docs/install) to install or upgrade.
-Bw aware that upgrading can **erase your data** so please backup before any upgrade.
+For help installing Apache PredictionIO-{{> pioversionnum}} please follow [these instructions](/docs/install) to install.

 For a description of past versions see the [history](/docs/pio_versions)